crystal-lang/crystal-book/docs/tutorials/basics/70_blocks.md

 ### Unpacking parameters

-Let's suppose we have an array of arrays and our _block_ prints each element in each array.
+Now let's suppose we have an array of arrays.
+And we want to print each  array in the following way: _the first element followed by a hyphen, followed by the second element_.

 One way to implement this would be:

 ```crystal-play
 arr = [["one", 42], ["two", 24]]